 The animals live mostly in America, Europe, Siberia and China.

-Although many people have been describing the process of obtaining these eyelashes to be animal cruelty, the companies making them have argued that the furs are ethically removed from the minks by simply brushing them and then cleaned and sterilized before they are shaped into lash strips to be used as extensions.
+Although many people have been describing the process of obtaining these eyelashes to be animal cruelty, the companies making them have argued that the furs are ethically removed from the minks by simply brushing them and then cleaned and sterilized before they are shaped.

 These lashes made from mink hair are fluffy, light, pretty and practically weightless which reduces the stress of wearing eyelashes all day long and these qualities are increasing the popularity of the product by the day.